 - Recorded Presentation on Multi-component CSP: Update on multi-component CSP (Crystal Structure Prediction) at OpenEye, Presented by Caitlin Bannan, PhD, Scientific Software Developer at OpenEye Scientific (July 2021)

 - Recorded Presentation on Single-component CSP: Ab initio prediction of small-molecule crystal structures: A blind challenge study, Presented by Hari Muddana, Senior Scientific Software Developer at OpenEye Scientific (October 2020)

-* Crystal Structure Prediction (CSP) are available as a set of guided workflows available for purchase and use on the Orion cloud-native platform, or as a service performed by OpenEye’s consulting team.
+* Crystal Structure Prediction (CSP) are available as a set of guided workflows available for purchase and use on the Orion cloud-native platform, or as a service performed by OpenEye’s Drug Discovery Services team.